vector-vulture/sysmon/README.md

 # sysmon

-A collection of syslog configuration files.
+A collection of sysmon XML configuration files.